asafamr/SymPatternWSI/README.md

 ### Word Sense Induction with Neural biLM and Symmetric Patterns

-This repository contains reproducing code for the paper Word Sense Induction with Neural biLM and Symmetric Patterns by (Amrami and Goldberg 2018)
+This repository contains reproducing code for the results in Word Sense Induction with Neural biLM and Symmetric Patterns paper

 ##### Usage instructions:
 The code is written in python 3.6 and runs the SemEval 2013 task 13